Chapter Five

 That was a stunner.
 A rich person gets eleven years for something like murder.

 “I spent some of the sentence at Agnews State Hospital.
 I was released after seven years with certain conditions.
 I can’t leave this neighborhood.
 My holdings are in a trust.
 I have a simple house.
-I get a hundred dollars cash each week for which I have to account”.
+I get a hundred dollars cash each week for which I must account”.
 He held up the receipt for his coffee.

 “I needed to rediscover my Christian values.
 I’ve come to know misery.
 Have you read The Divine Comedy?”